-Lately, I’ve been chatting with single girls – girls who are waiting till marriage to have sex and girls who are struggling to quit having sex and save it for marriage.
+Lately, I have been chatting with two kinds of single women; those who are waiting till marriage to have sex and another who are struggling to quit sex and save it for marriage.

-It’s been interesting listening to the pains and angst on each side;
+It’s been interesting listening to the pains and angst of each side;

-On the one hand is the single woman wondering if folk sunderstand how hard it is to be chaste in today’s world.
+The woman practicing chastity wonders if anyone understands her journey, specifically how hard it is to be chaste in today’s world.

-On the other hand is the single woman struggling to save sex for marriage.
-She feels like the only way to keep a relationship is to continue having sex.
-She loves God but longs for marriage and thinks she’s found “the one.”
+Then there is the single woman struggling to save sex for marriage.
+She feels like the only way to keep a relationship is to continue to have sex.
+She loves God but longs for marriage and thinks she’s found the one.

 I get both sides, I do.

-The cleaving is supposed to happen inside marriage but even outside of wedlock, it still binds – albeit in the wrong ways.
+God did create sex to bind two hearts, but only within the bonds of matrimony.
+Outside of wedlock, sex still binds – but in the wrong ways.
 (1 Corinthians 6:16)

 I understand the struggle for the girls who are saving themselves for marriage.